Adapted from Drupal theme by Dr. Radut

 Shelley's broad experience in AT includes evaluating client needs, custom designing and fabricating accommodations, conducting classes and workshops, and publishing training materials.
 In the education arena, Shelley provided AT training and technical assistance to hundreds of schools and districts (as a private consultant and as part of a state-funded program).
 She directed AT resources and services for Stanford University's Office of Accessible Education (OAE) from 2000 to 2008, was instrumental in creating the Schwab Learning Center at Stanford (now part of CHC in Palo Alto) for students with learning differences and ADHD, and laid the groundwork for Stanford's online accessibility program.
 More recently, Shelley created and taught an online college course for UCSC Silicon Valley Extension, “Assistive Technology for Learning Differences”.

 From 2005-2025, Shelley held RESNA* certifications (currently inactive) as an Assistive Technology Professional and a Rehabilitation Engineering Technologist.
-She has a degree in mechanical engineering and was previously licensed as a Professional Engineer (1984-2013).
+She has a mechanical engineering degree and was previously licensed as a Professional Engineer (1984-2013).

 *RESNA (Rehabilitation Engineering and Assistive Technology Society of North America)